sathiskumar30/AjmeraInfotech/README.md

    - Configures the API base URL using environment variables (`.env` file).
    - Supports switching between development and production modes based on environment.

-7. **Bonus Features**:
-   - Delete Profile button with confirmation prompt.
-   - Option to edit the profile by pre-filling the form with existing data.
-   - Deployed application.

 ---

 ## Setup Instructions: